konstructio/kubefirst-docs/versioned_docs/version-2.0/explore/vault.md

       secretKey: SECRET_TWO
 ```

 This is going to be a very common file type for you on the kubefirst platform.
-This Kubernetes resource deploys with metaphor, connecting to the `vault-secrets-backend` cluster secret store, and pulls secrets from the path specified in the values.yaml property `vaultSecretPath`.
+This Kubernetes resource deploys with metaphor, connecting to the `vault-kv-secret` cluster secret store, and pulls secrets from the path specified in the values.yaml property `vaultSecretPath`.
 You can either pull all secrets from Vault into the Kubernetes secret, or as this secret demonstrates, you can also specify exactly which specific key/value pairs to pull when creating the secret.

 The result will be a native Kubernetes secret, which can be used by your application.
 Since the path is driven by Helm `values.yaml` values, the source for these secrets can be different in your different environments.
 For example, when you go to your `gitops` repository and look at `gitops/components/staging/metaphor/values.yaml` you'll see on the last line that we're pulling the staging secrets from the staging path in Vault.